HistoryThis section has been translated automatically.

 Clinical featuresThis section has been translated automatically.

 Extraintestinal manifestations can occur with an episode, but also before the initial manifestation:

 - Fistulas (40%), perianal aphthous ulcerations, anorectal abscesses (25%) - Note: anal fistulas are often the first monitoring signs of enteritis regionalis!
 Remark: The not very meaningful term "metastatic Crohn's disease" is defined as a sterile, granulomatous, cutaneous lesion without direct connection to the gastrointestinal tract.
-On the one hand, the term implies a malignant neoplastic process as an underlying disease, on the other hand it is misunderstood that Crohn's disease is a "non-monotopic" granulomatous systemic disease.
+On the one hand, the term implies a malignant neoplastic process (metastatic!) as the underlying disease; on the other hand, it fails to recognize that Crohn's disease is a "non-monotopic" granulomatous systemic disease.

 - Acne-like, granulomatous (not abscess-like) papules and nodules on the buttocks, lower abdomen and thighs (see below Crohn's disease, skin changes).

 - Other: erythema nodosum, erythema exsudativum multiforme, vasculitis leukocytoclastic, palmar erythema, uncharacteristic pustulosis of the skin.

 - Persistent genital edema

 - Aphthae/ulcers: Recurrent or permanent, usually deep, extensive, and very painful ulcers of the oral mucosa (4-20% of Crohn's disease cases).
 Frequency more frequent than in habituated aphthae.
 They are significantly larger and more painful.